50 years of nuclear submarines on the Clyde

 The SNP's Stewart Hosie called it an "unthinkable and indefensible sum of money to spend on the renewal of an unwanted and unusable nuclear weapons system".

-Yet half a century after it first came into being HM Naval Base Clyde seems set to carry on for many years to come.
+Yet half a century after it first came into being, HM Naval Base Clyde seems set to carry on for many years to come.